 We are an "emerging growth company," as defined in the JOBS Act.
 As an emerging growth company, we are not required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, we have reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements and we are exempt from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 Additionally, as an emerging growth company, we have elected to delay the adoption of new or revised accounting standards that have different effective dates for public and private companies until those standards apply to private companies.
 As such, our consolidated financial statements may not be comparable to companies that comply with public company effective dates.
 Investors may find our shares of common stock less attractive because we rely on these provisions.
-If some investors find our shares of common stock less attractive as a result of the foregoing, there may be a less active trading market for our shares and our share price may be more volatile.
+If some investors find our shares of common stock less attractive trading market for our shares and our share price may be more volatile.